Rory McIlroy: Personal life

 In 2009, McIlroy bought a house in Moneyreagh, a small village south of Belfast.
 The house sat on a 13-acre plot of land, where he had a custom-made practice facility and a scaled-down association football pitch.
 McIlroy hired security guards for the property after he won the 2011 U.S. Open, as the increased attention led to strangers driving up his driveway.
 He said he began to feel like he was living in a goldfish bowl.
 In September 2012, the house was put up for sale for a price of £2 million.
-In December 2012, McIlroy purchased a $10-million property in Palm Beach Gardens, Florida, located close to Jack Nicklaus' Bear's Club.
+In December 2012, McIlroy purchased a $10-million property in Palm Beach Gardens, Florida, located close to Jack Nicklaus's Bear's Club.
 McIlroy has also maintained residences in Monaco and Dubai.
 In 2024, McIlroy took delivery of a Gulfstream G650ER, a private jet.
 He previously owned a Bombardier Challenger 605.
 In 2025, McIlroy moved into a home in the Wentworth Estate in Surrey.

 McIlroy is a fan of Manchester United F.C.
 Following his 2014 Open Championship win at Royal Liverpool, he made reference to his support for Liverpool's rivals during his acceptance speech, prompting light-hearted boos from the crowd.
 McIlroy is also a fan of the Northern Ireland national team.
 In his spare time, he played football himself.
 McIlroy injured his ankle ligaments in 2015, while playing with friends, forcing him to withdraw from the 2015 Open Championship.
 He said in December of that year: "I really can't be doing silly things like playing football in the middle of the season ...
 I won't be making those mistakes again."
 McIlroy is a fan of Ulster Rugby and has interrupted his busy golf schedule to attend matches at Ravenhill Stadium in Belfast.
 McIlroy said in 2023 that he is a fan of the Buffalo Bills, as his wife Erica is originally from Irondequoit, New York.
 McIlroy stated: "It certainly makes it easier to root for the Bills when Josh Allen is throwing the football."

 In 2018, McIlroy appeared on an episode of Amazon Prime show The Grand Tour, racing against Paris Hilton in the "Celebrity Face-Off" segment of the show.
 McIlroy featured in the sports documentary series Full Swing, which premiered on Netflix in 2023.
-McIlroy made a cameo appearance in the 2025 film Happy Gilmore 2, a sequel to Happy Gilmore (1996).
+McIlroy made a cameo appearance in the 2025 film Happy Gilmore 2.
+He also made a cameo appearance in The Devil Wears Prada 2 (2026).